SXD390/EAG-V1-Assignment-4/README.md

-# AI-Powered Indian Flag Drawing and Email System
+# LLM-MCP-Powered ASCII calculator | Indian Flag Drawing and Email System
+Note: This project is a simple demonstration of MCP which combines primitive math, MSPaint and Gmail functions.
+None of these functions are meant to be used together for production systems, they are used together as this is just a demo.
 This project demonstrates an intelligent system that combines mathematical calculations, artistic drawing capabilities, and email communication using AI.
 The system uses Google's Gemini AI model to orchestrate a sequence of operations that include calculating ASCII values, drawing the Indian flag, and sending the result via email.

 ## Features